 - Multiple Congregations (Community): We believe that God has specifically called us to the neighborhoods and communities where we meet.
 What this means for us as a local, community congregation, is that we want to step into the world around us, not only with finances, but also with our hands and feet as the body of Christ.

 - Giving Tree – Each Christmas season we support single moms in Nashville by buying trees and wreaths from Nashville Giving Tree.
-We also provide much-needed volunteers to this ministry during pick-up weekend – prepping trees, loading, etc. Go to the website to read more!
+We also provide much-needed volunteers to this ministry during pick-up weekend – prepping trees, loading, etc. More details to come about 2017 opportunities!

-- Christmas Blessing Bags – This year, our community raised money and assembled bags of food for 60 children in need at Granbery and Binkley Elementary Schools.
-Each bag contained enough food to help our young friends thrive during the extended Christmas break.
-If you’d like to know more about how to participate next year, please EMAIL us.
+- Blessing Bags – Again this year, we will assemble bags of food for 100 children in need at Granbery, Crieve Hall and Binkley Elementary Schools.
+Each bag contains enough food to help our young friends thrive during the three extended breaks – Fall, Christmas, and Spring.
+If you’d like to know more about how to participate, please EMAIL us.

 - Giving – Read more about why we give and how giving is an act of mission.